Measure for Wheelchair

 The patient's condition may determine the weight of a chair.
 For instance, if a patient has suffered a stroke, has limited mobility, arthritis, or is encumbered in any other way, they may not be able to propel a heavier chair; however, this same patient may be able to propel a lightweight chair.

-Accessories such as anti-tips are appropriate when a patient is very active and there is a risk of falling.
+Accessories such as Anti-Tippers are appropriate when a patient is very active and there is a risk of falling.

 |Seat belts:||A seat belt will prevent a patient from sliding down or out of a chair.|

-Brake extensions are recommended for ease of use, particularly with patients who have arthritis or similar conditions.
+Brake extensions are recommended for ease of use, particularly with patients who have weak hand strength, Arthritis or similar conditions.